the-wright-engineer/thewrightlife/content/posts/we-re-adopting.md

 **Why are you adopting?:**

 As Christians God has commanded us to care for orphans.
 We don't begrudgingly obey this command but we delight in caring for orphans because we were spiritual orphans!
 We were lost in our sin and shame and Jesus came after us!
-He not only washed us and made us clean in Gods sight but He invites us to be in His family.
+He not only washed us and made us clean in God's sight but He invites us to be in His family.
 If God has done that for us why would we not do the same for a child in need of a home.

 **Why India?:** There are 20 million orphans in India (the country with the most orphans in the world).
 We want there to be one less.
 We love India.
 We love the people, we love the culture, and we REALLY love the food (give us all the samosas and chaat).